SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/thinkst_canary.md

 Thinkst Canary is a deceptive honeypot device that mimics various systems to lure and detect cyber threats, providing early and accurate breach alerts.
 Canarytokens are easy-to-deploy digital traps that notify users of unauthorized access to sensitive information.

+!!! warning
+    Important note - This format is currently in beta.
+We highly value your feedback to improve its performance.

+## Supported events

+This integration supports the following events:

+- incidents
+- events associated to the incidents

 {!_shared_content/operations_center/detection/generated/suggested_rules_89346697-b64b-45d4-a456-72fd8a2be5d8_do_not_edit_manually.md!}

 {!_shared_content/operations_center/integrations/generated/89346697-b64b-45d4-a456-72fd8a2be5d8.md!}